ZeMA-gGmbH/NoPE-Docs/docs/help/Tutorials/nodejs/03-basics/01-logging.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Event Emitters
+# 1. Logging

-## The Basics in distributed systems

 It may becomes hard to debug applications running in a distributed manner.
 Make shure you use alot of debugging!

+## The Basics in distributed systems

 `NoPE` provides a Basic logging concept for this purpose.
 Lets figure it out by a Handson Example.